Stability & Experience

 REFERENCES

 1. Runge VM, et al. The developmental history of the gadolinium chelates as intravenous contrast media for magnetic resonance.
 Invest Radiol.
-2011; 46:807–16.2.
-Data on file: Guerbet internal data (2024 Q1 Global).
-Data exclude generic brands, except GE HealthCare (Clariscan ), Bayer (Dotagraf®), and local generics in Japan.
+2011; 46:807–16.

 4. Dotarem® Company Core Data Sheet V4 (May 2024).